marcin1990/dotnetvnc/README.txt

 In addition, I have the following in my mind when I write .NET VNC Viewer:
 -To ensure source and binary compatibility on Smartphones, Pocket PCs and Windows desktops.
 -To make sure that it can be built freely on Pocket PCs (with Pocket C# at http://mifki.ru/pcsharp/) and Windows desktops (only .NET Framework SDK 1.1 needed and Visual Studio not required).
 -To learn C# and .NET (Compact) Framework in its pure form.
-There are no P/Invoke calls, and it is not linked to any other libraries except the Framework.
+Avoid P/Invoke calls and try not to link to any other libraries except the Framework.

 Features
 ========